 Maruti Suzuki S-CNG Technology has set new benchmarks in green mobility.
 The cars are specifically designed for CNG system.
 Maruti Suzuki is the first manufacturer in India to introduce factory-fitted CNG Technology.
 While CNG cars are gaining popularity, it is imperative to know a few tips that will help you to maintain your S-CNG vehicle better and help you drive miles, without even worrying about performance and durability.

 1. Switch to the Petrol Mode to turn on the ignition always

 Maruti Suzuki S-CNG cars are programmed to start in petrol mode and automatically switch to CNG based on engine temperature.
 This lubricates the engine and minimizes the wear and tear.
 However, at any point, one is free to manually switch to petrol as per requirement, but it is recommended to drive initially in petrol and keep the vehicle in Auto Mode for it to automatically switch to CNG mode.
 It is advisable not to press the accelerator pedal while changing the mode manually from petrol to CNG.

 2. Get your car serviced at regular intervals

 Regular servicing is critical for all cars.
 Spark plugs in CNG vehicles should be cleaned and checked every 20,000 kms or 12 months.
 Perishable parts like air filters are used more while driving car in CNG mode, so make sure to pay your service station a visit as per the service schedule.
-The CNG cylinder should be checked every 5 years from the date of last testing/retesting of cylinder by government authorized CNG cylinder testing agency.
+The CNG cylinder should be checked every three (3) years from the date of last testing / retesting of cylinder by government authorised CNG cylinder testing agency.